BernardMaacaron/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 This process is repeated until the aircraft can hover without oscillations being detectable visually or audibly.

-If the aircraft has very long or flexible landing gear then you may need to leave the ground before ground resonance stops.
+If the aircraft has very long or flexible landing gear, then you may need to leave the ground before ground resonance stops.

 Be aware that in this state the aircraft may be very slow to respond to large control inputs and disturbances.
 The pilot should be extremely careful to put minimal stick inputs into the aircraft to avoid the possibility of a crash.